jlvale/rancher-vcenter/README.md

 # Provisioning RKE clusters inside vSphere infrastructure using Rancher
 *Requirements: Rancher >= v2.3.6*

-## This is a guide showing how to configure Rancher to provision RKE clusters automatically using vSphere tá?
+## This is a guide showing how to configure Rancher to provision RKE clusters automatically using vSphere

 ### Create a new template virtual machine on vSphere using the following configurations:
 1. Install docker and cloud-init